History of Italian citizenship: Italian national identity before 1861

-Concept of nationality during unification

 The key figure in the independence and initial unification of Italy was Count Camillo Benso di Cavour.
 Cavour wanted to create a modern secular state but without the characteristic social upheaval of revolution.
 Cavour and his supporters decided this could be done by limiting popular participation and unifying Italy with the consent of the Major Powers.
 Cavour also wished to limit enfranchisement, within the new Italy, to "men of substance."
 Cavour thought it most practical to control the definition of Italian Nationality, as well as the politics of the Italian Nation, from the top down.

 First constitution

 The first Italian constitution was created through the adaptation of the Piedmontese Statuto Albertino of 1848.
 Most of the Statuto were either copied from the French constitutional charter of 1840 or the Spanish constitution of 1812.
 The Piedmontese Statuto was originally drafted in French.
 To this day the statute remains officially un-repealed in Italy, though it is not used in present-day practice.